 Consultation—Marine order 63—Vessel reporting systems

-The consultation is open until Wednesday 2 October 2019.
+The consultation closed on Wednesday 2 October 2019.

 Marine order 63 provides information about reporting requirements for vessels travelling within Australian designated reporting areas—known as MASTREP and REEFREP.

 The Modernised Australian Ship Tracking and Reporting System (MASTREP) area and REEFREP (an interactive mandatory ship reporting system) area encompasses the Great Barrier Reef and Torres Strait.

 Within the MASTREP area, the order applies to the following:

 - foreign vessels from arrival at their first port in Australia until departure from their final port in Australia.

 Domestic commercial vessels are also encouraged to participate in the system.

 Within the REEFREP area, the order applies to:

 - Vessels 50 metres or more in length.